jakerobb/pillar/README.md

 ### Packages

-Pillar is available at Maven Central under the GroupId de.kaufhof and ArtifactId pillar_2.10, pillar_2.11 or pillar_2.12.
-The current version of pillar is 4.1.2.
+Pillar is available at Maven Central under the GroupId com.datastax and ArtifactId pillar_2.10, pillar_2.11 or pillar_2.12.
+The current version of pillar is 5.0.0.

 #### sbt

-  libraryDependencies += "de.kaufhof" %% "pillar" % "4.1.0"
+libraryDependencies += "com.datastax" %% "pillar" % "5.0.0"

 #### Gradle

-  compile 'de.kaufhof:pillar_2.11:4.1.0'
+compile 'com.datastax:pillar_2.11:5.0.0'

 ## Usage